docusign/docusign-esign-php-client/README.md

-DocuSign eSign Java Client Library
+DocuSign eSign PHP Client Library
 ================================

 This is a client library to help you get started with DocuSign eSignature API.